 4. Always Provide Cool, Clean Water

 Equally as important as a clean bowl is ensuring your dog always has access to fresh, clean, and cool water.
 You should never withhold water from your dog unless you have been explicitly directed to do so by a vet.
 Cool water is more palatable to most dogs, especially if the weather is hot.
-Replace your dog’s water completely every day, and check throughout the day to ensure they always have access to water.
+Replace your dog’s water daily, and check throughout the day to ensure they always have access to water.

 5. Add Ice Cubes

-6. Add Electrolytes under vet advice
+6. Add Electrolytes Under Vet Advice

 7. Offer Wet Food